bhargavkathivarapu/bhargav-wowchemy/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "bhargavkathivarapu31@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am currently working a Project Engineer in Wipro .
-Part of Payments and Commerce team at Apple as a offshore vendor from Wipro.
+I am working as Project Engineer in Wipro .Currently I am a part of Payments and Commerce team at Apple as a offshore vendor from Wipro.
-My work includes Data Engineering and Business Analysis.
-Build ETL pipelines using spark and Teradata Aspiring to be a research scientist in Machine learning Field.
-Independent researcher
+My responsibilities encompass that of Business Analyst and Data Engineer.

+Aspiring to be a Research Scientist in Machine Learning Field.

-My other recently found interests include philosiphy and arts
+Other than academics I enjoy reading about philosophy, arts

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.